Sri Lanka: Put war criminals behind bars

 Share this campaign

-Select friends to send them a Facebook message
+Select up to 100 friends to tag in a Facebook post

 On the 4th August 2006, in the midst of civil war, many civilians, including 17 aid workers of Action against Hunger (ACF), were killed in the town of Muttur, in Sri Lanka.
 Tragically, our 17 colleagues were executed in our office, brought to their knees and shot a bullet in the head.
 This massacre is not only the most dramatic crime ever committed against humanitarians; it also qualifies as one of the most serious act: a war crime.